10 Best Dividend ETFs to Buy Right Now

 1. iShares Emerging Markets Dividend ETF (DVYE)

 iShares Emerging Markets Dividend ETF (DVYE) seeks to invest in 100 dividend-paying emerging markets stocks.
 It tracks the Dow Jones Emerging Markets Select Dividend Index.
-It’s considered an equity fund, and it has the highest dividend yield on this list, at 9.38%.
+It’s considered an equity fund, and it has the highest dividend yield on this list, at 9.98%%.
+The downside is that the returns of its holdings have been less attractive.

 However, perhaps reflecting the recent underperformance of emerging markets, overall returns on the fund have been poor for the past ten years.
 But this can be an excellent play if you expect emerging markets to outperform the US market in the future, especially since you’ll be enjoying a very high dividend yield along the way.